aneesa-saleh/image-search/README.md

 # Image Search Abstraction Microservice
-Returns an array of JSON objects showing images related to a particular search term.
+Returns an array of JSON objects of images related to a particular search term.

 ## Usage
 * Pass a search term in the URL to get JSON object of related images.